The National Health and Medical Research Council (NHMRC) has made a commitment to transparency throughout the review process.

 Communiqué – Dietary Guidelines Expert Committee

 NHMRC has committed to increased transparency in the review of the 2013 Australian Dietary Guidelines (2013 Guidelines).
-In line with this commitment, a communiqué will be released following each meeting of the Dietary Guidelines Expert Committee (Expert Committee) to provide a summary of meeting outcomes, and are provided in the following:
+In line with this commitment, a communiqué will be released following each meeting of NHMRC's Dietary Guidelines Expert Committee to provide a summary of meeting outcomes.
+The communiques are available on the Expert Committee webpage.

 To foster trust in the review of the 2013 Guidelines and to increase transparency, NHMRC will publish a summary of meetings, correspondence and relevant phone calls from external stakeholders relating to the review of the 2013 Guidelines.
 The communication log will record the contact person/ organisation, topic and the outcomes on this website.